keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-the-delian-mode.md

 ### There is No Alternative

 I grew up in an age of unending neocon rule, and the complicity of [neoliberal alternatives](https://img.gifglobe.com/grabs/peepshow/S05E02/S05E02-iJmYPUVI-subtitled.jpg), throughout my childhood years.
 George Bush Jr had assumed his father's role in office (and resumed his father's war) and John Howard was in power for 11 years, long enough to bring me into my teens.
 As far as I knew, smiling jingoism and cynical geopolitical calculus *was* the way one kept power as a head of state.
-What matter was the simulation of success, and the [*projection* of victory](https://www.forbes.com/sites/daviatemin/2021/07/20/its-not-over-until-its-over-the-perils-of-declaring-victory-in-crisis-too-soon/).
+What mattered was the simulation of success, and the [*projection* of victory](https://www.forbes.com/sites/daviatemin/2021/07/20/its-not-over-until-its-over-the-perils-of-declaring-victory-in-crisis-too-soon/).

 There felt like a dearth of grassroots protest songs during the Second Gulf War.
-There are no synths on American Idiot, only American hard rock and [heavy use of a pitch correction](https://youtu.be/r00ikilDxW4?si=84gWBNzAgYLY6Wvh) technology [originating the oil industry](https://www.businessinsider.com/auto-tune-developed-by-oil-engineer-2014-7).
-Similar silence on the U.S. radio charts to the ancillary Middle Eastern wars, though Brian Williams dropped a Leonard Cohen reference in the guiding [beauty of their weapons](https://youtu.be/DrADbquuMb4?si=0RndBZy2hpTSTtFo) watching the missiles used against the Assad regime in Syria.
+There are no synths on American Idiot, straight pop-punk rock and [heavy use of a pitch correction](https://youtu.be/r00ikilDxW4?si=84gWBNzAgYLY6Wvh) technology [originating the oil industry](https://www.businessinsider.com/auto-tune-developed-by-oil-engineer-2014-7).
+U.S. radio charts remained similarly silent on the ancillary Middle Eastern wars, though Brian Williams dropped a Leonard Cohen reference in the guiding [beauty of their weapons](https://youtu.be/DrADbquuMb4?si=0RndBZy2hpTSTtFo) watching the missiles used against the Assad regime in Syria.

-The War on Terror was remote, dispersed, and silent.
+While the radios felt muted, The War on Terror was remote, dispersed, and silent.
 No air raid sirens provided warning and there was no shelter to take.
-Instead, a colour scale was used to assess the current terror threat level.
-Throughout the entire decade the Homeland Security Advisory System threat advisory scale was created it sat in the warm colours; never dropping to 'general risk' (*blue*) or 'low risk' (*green*), it hit *red* ('severe risk') once during actionable insights to UK<->US flight threats, raised to *orange* ('high risk') five times outside of NYC in 2003, but otherwise sat at a constantly ominous *yellow* ('elevated risk') until replaced by a new system in 2011.
-In fact, it was recommend to remove the low risk tiers altogether, setting the alter on constantly 'guarded' without reworking the classification criteria.
+Instead, a Homeland Security colour scale was used to assess the current terror threat level.
+Throughout the entire decade it sat in the warm colours; never dropping to 'general risk' (*blue*) or 'low risk' (*green*).
+It hit *red* ('severe risk') once during actionable insights to UK<->US flight threats, raised to *orange* ('high risk') five times outside of NYC in 2003.
+Otherwise it remained at a constantly ominous *yellow* ('elevated risk') until replaced by a new system in 2011.
+In fact, it was recommended to remove the low risk tiers altogether, setting the alert constantly on 'guarded' without reworking the classification criteria.
 Luckily, civil servants pushed back on [raising the 'guarded' threat level on the eve of an election](https://web.archive.org/web/20130419031645/https://www.google.com/hostednews/afp/article/ALeqM5h1W_dkUJZmLCnpf-AJQwNa0N-ptg) due to opportunistic political ramifications.

-Thus created the conditions where the world lived under the constant drone of anxiety, never knowing where it would strike next.
-Swiftly to follow were legal memoranda [massively expanding surveillance activities](https://en.wikipedia.org/wiki/Patriot_Act), making ['enhanced interrogation' legally permissible](https://en.wikipedia.org/wiki/Torture_Memos), giving the president direct control over the [largest federal internal security organisation created since the end of WWII](https://www.dhs.gov/homeland-security-act-2002), and unilateral engagement in overseas conflicts by the executive without going through Congress or the [War Powers Act](https://en.wikipedia.org/wiki/War_Powers_Resolution) by not formally declaring war.
+This created the conditions where the world lived under the constant drone of anxiety, never knowing where it would strike next.
+Swiftly to follow were legal memoranda [massively expanding surveillance activities](https://en.wikipedia.org/wiki/Patriot_Act), making ['enhanced interrogation' legally permissible](https://en.wikipedia.org/wiki/Torture_Memos), giving the president significant executive authority over the [largest federal internal security organisation created since the end of WWII](https://www.dhs.gov/homeland-security-act-2002), and unilateral engagement in overseas conflicts by the executive without going through Congress or the [War Powers Act](https://en.wikipedia.org/wiki/War_Powers_Resolution) by not formally declaring war.
 Because after all, [wars end](https://youtu.be/RXUqJC3rXV0?si=ss5X714wTySJ41TW).
 The world's police had become the world's SWAT team.

 ### Noise as a Resistance

+Even in eras when power feels absolute and alternatives seem erased, small acts of rebellion persisted —-- sometimes in music, sometimes in code, sometimes in the quiet persistence of niche communities.
 The 70s and 80s saw an independent music label scene rise and thrive (Rough Trade, 4AD, Factory Records).
 Some acts escaped the need for societal narrative by constructing tracks of pure sonic beauty, paying no heed to unintelligible lyrics --- turning the [human voice into another synthesizer](https://youtu.be/6KnYw4EwYGc?si=D8C76mbWTDlrmYHw).
 Under austere conditions, others turned the new wave rougher and more combative --- into punk.

 This was a time that the official broadcasters would suffer the occasional subversive performance: such as [Elvis Costello getting permanently banned from Saturday Night Live](https://youtu.be/eD_24nDzkeo?si=yk9AMf1ox-VP8iQz); [London Calling](https://youtu.be/EfK-WX2pa8c?si=osOvS_wp2XYRTmOV) snuck into the radio as a hit, though their more clearly read songs faced the ire of BBC censors; and [Sex Pistols were banned from BBC airplay](https://youtu.be/q31WY0Aobro?si=2pajhGGpSqThZw3Q), though it wasn't only punk but [Johnny Rotten outing widely known predatory behaviour](https://youtu.be/v4OzI9GYag0?si=NCC8ita85r6Ebqcd) at the BBC that got them the boot.